david-fong/okiidoku/design/db.md

 More improvement can actually be made by looking at intersections between houses and the "worst-case".
 If serdes traverses entries in row-major order, for some cell C at (row, col), in the "worst case" (where already seen parts of C's houses have maximum similarity), the number of candidates for C is reduced to the minimum of the number of candidates for each house based on the number of already serialized/deserialized cells in that house (O4 - num-cells-already-visited-in-house).
 For each order, a table can be precomputed of how many candidates remain for that cell.
 A trade-off can be made to have a compressed table which is slightly sub-optimal compared to the non-compressed table: Have a table with an entry for each boxrow storing a number in the range

-I did some experiments for different traversal paths with the main diagonal boxes removed.
+I did some experiments for different traversal paths to compare them in terms of _space_.
 The script can be found [here](./db_paths_experiment.js).
-It turns out that row-major traversal isn't the best.
+Out of the paths I tried, doing row major with blocks on the non-main diagonal removed was always the second best option by a close margin- the best being fairly more difficult to implement.

 ## For Puzzle Grids